-If you're a Mac user and you’ve run into a fully blank screen in Shift or you're noticing Shift is no longer starting up for you, this is the article for you! 😎
+If you're a Mac user and you’ve run into a fully blank screen in Shift or you're noticing Shift is no longer starting up for you, or you notice all your accounts have been removed and you're being prompted to upgrade, this is the article for you!

 First and foremost, please check what version your Mac is using.
 You must be using 2.13 Version 10.11: "El Capitan" or higher.
 If you're using 2.12 Version 10.10: "Yosemite" or earlier, Shift will not work.
 You must update your Mac to a later version to continue using Shift if you're currently on Yosemite.
 If you're already running a version higher than Yosemite, continue reading!

-A manual app data reset is what is usually needed and almost always helps set things right.
+If you've already confirmed you're using 2.13 version 10.11 or higher, a manual app data reset is what is usually needed and almost always helps set things right.
 Don't worry, your setup will be intact after a reset.
 You won't need to set up Shift again.
 The only thing you'll need to do is sign back into your emails, apps, and extensions afterward.
+Follow our easy steps or watch the video below! 👇

 - Ensure Shift is fully closed and not running in your activity monitor (press Cmd Q to fully quit Shift if Shift is not in fullscreen mode)

-- With the Go menu open, hold down the option key to reveal the hidden folder Library, then click to open
+- With the Go menu open, hold down the option key to reveal the hidden folder Library, then click on it to open

-- Double click on "Application Support" folder to open
+- Double click on the "Application Support" folder to open

 - Find and delete the Shift folder from within Application Support (~/Library/Application Support/Shift)